CLNEulalia/Express-Intro/README.md

 Our route has changed!
 What is different?

-Route parameters are named sections of our path, they are placeholders (similar to variables or parameters) that capture values at their location in a URL.
+Route parameters are named segments of our URI, they are placeholders (like variables) that capture values at their location in a URL.
 These values are held in the `req.params` object and can be used to deliver custom responses to an HTTP request.

 Now if we visit `http://localhost:4000/Whiskers`, we should see: